matey-0/Reynard/README.md

 - Being comfortable with mild site breakage

 ## Installation
 Figure it out yourself.
 If you can't do that, you probably shouldn't be using anything here.
+(Not to gatekeep, I'm just too lazy to write installation instructions.)

 ## Reference
 ### Resources